golemfactory/golem-architecture/arch-snapshot/arch.md

 public IP but the target Node is behind a NAT, the connection is facilitated by the Relay server.
 The initiating Node first sends a Reverse Connection message to the Relay server, which forwards it to the target Node.
 The target Node then attempts to establish a direct connection with the initiating Node.
 Whether the target Node has a public IP can be determined based on information returned by the Relay server.

-Since the current Net implementation does not support NAT punching, if both Nodes are behind NAT, communication must be routed through the Relay server.
+Since the current Net implementation does not support NAT hole punching, if both Nodes are behind NAT, communication must be routed through the Relay server.

 ```mermaid